 The Board has adopted a charter of the Compensation Committee that clearly establishes the Compensation Committee's mandate and responsibilities, the required member qualifications, the procedures for the appointment and removal of members, as well as the committee's structure, operations and reporting obligations to the Board.
 The charter also allows for an outside consultant or advisor to be engaged to assist the Compensation Committee as the Committee may deem appropriate in its discretion.
-No such consultant or advisor was retained by the Company to assist the Compensation Committee during the 2021 financial year.
+Mercer was retained by the Company to assist the Compensation Committee during the 2022 financial year.